miroslavln/CarND-Vehicle-Detection/README.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
+For each windows size I used the SVM detector to detect if there is a vehicle or not in the window.
+From that I created a heatmap and then thresholded the heatmap so that multiple detections are considered as one.
+This allowed me to make the pipeline more stable and to remove false positives.
+I also used half the heatmap from the previos frame and added it to the new detected heatmap.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:
+### Here are a frame and its corresponding heatmaps:

 ![alt text][image8]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
+### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from the frame:
 ![alt text][image9]

 ---